AY2021S1-CS2103T-T13-3/tp/docs/UserGuide.md

 <br>

-The result of these commands is shown in the figure below
+The result of these commands is shown in the image below

 <center><img src="images/cview_sample.png" alt="result for 'cview 1'" width="100%"/></center>